jessepav/lacygoill-wiki-backup/weechat/nick.md

     /ignore add toto

-## How to ignore the host 'toto@domain.com' on the network freenode?
+## How to ignore the host 'toto@domain.com' on the network libera?

-    /ignore add toto@domain.com freenode
+    /ignore add toto@domain.com libera

-## How to ignore the host 'toto@domain.com' on the channel #weechat on the network freenode?
+## How to ignore the host 'toto@domain.com' on the channel #weechat on the network libera?

-    /ignore add toto*@*.domain.com freenode #weechat
+    /ignore add toto*@*.domain.com libera #weechat

 ## How to ignore all nicks beginning with 'toto'?   (with and without a regex)